 Did you know you can actually control your body’s stress response?
-Meaning if you are in a hectic time at work or have a big launch coming up, you can promote more inner zen that’ll put spiritual leaders to shame.
+Meaning if you are in a hectic phase of life or have a big launch coming up at work, you can create more inner zen that’ll put spiritual leaders to shame.

 Your body only knows stress as stress.

-Whether the stress comes in the form of mental, physical, or an emotional stressor, your body will respond to the exact same way, every time.
+Whether the stress comes from a mental, physical, or emotional stressor, your body will respond the exact same way, every time.

-These examples can all increase stress hormones, which will make you emotionally feel more overwhelmed than you actually are.
+These examples can increase stress hormones, like cortisol, which will make you feel more stressed than you actually are.

 Stress hormones are released from your adrenal glands, which are located above your kidney’s (think lower back).
 You need this in times of threat to activate your “fight or flight” response so you have the energy to run from a life-threatening situation.

 It’s kind of like if a wild animal approached you in the woods.
-You’d see the threat, mentally register it, then get a quick burst of energy to run away.
+You’d see the threat, mentally register it, then get a quick burst of energy to run away so you stay alive.

 Your body has the same reaction over things as simple as trying to get your job done - when you are activating this cortisol release without the threat of your survival.
 It's part of why so many women feel more stressed out in today's modern life.

-Your adrenal glands are part of what is called your HPA axis, or Hypothalamus Pituitary Adrenal Axis.
+Your adrenal glands are part of your HPA axis, or Hypothalamus Pituitary Adrenal Axis.
 This plays the role of your central nervous system.

 The hypothalamus and pituitary glands are located at the base of your brain and sends/receives information from your adrenal glands.